2xic-speedrun/vec-db/readme.md

 - Save the vector to database

 `db.query(vec, n=5)`
-- Gives you n (5) most similar vectors in db.
+- Gives you n (5) most similar vectors to the query vector in the database